 Take care of your Mazda 626 and it'll take care of you.
 Schedule an appointment for routine maintenance today.

-Take care of your Mazda 626 and it'll take care of you.
+You want your Mazda 626 to last as long as possible.
 If you put in the effort to keep up with proper maintenance, your 626 could be on the road well past the 200,000 mile mark.
 Not an expert in what services your car needs and when?
 No problem.
-It can be overwhelming, but fortunately, there’s a resource that takes the guesswork out of routine 626 maintenance.
-Rely on the recommended maintenance schedule that’s been created just for your 2002 Mazda 626!
+There's no need to guess when it's time to get 626 maintenance, and no need to wait until something goes wrong.
+It’s as easy as following the recommended maintenance schedule that’s been written specifically for your 1990 Mazda 626!

-This recommended maintenance schedule is written by the auto manufacturer, Mazda themselves.
-Scheduled maintenance services can vary depending on driving conditions, climate, and other factors; in most cases, though, recommended maintenance will consist of services like oil changes, tire rotations, brake pad replacement, filter changes, and fluid checks and exchanges.
-Keeping up with routine service appointments is a great way to keep your 626 running for longer, keep you safer on the road, and maybe even save you the headache of dealing with common 2002 Mazda 626 problems in the future.
+Mazda knows your vehicle inside and out (they made it, after all!), so they’ve designed this schedule with your car’s unique needs in mind.
+Scheduled maintenance services can vary depending on driving conditions, climate, and other factors; however, there’s a good chance that your vehicle’s recommended maintenance services will include fluid exchanges, filter changes, new brake pads, oil changes, and tire rotations.
+Keeping up with routine service appointments is a great way to keep your 626 running for longer, increase your vehicle safety, and maybe even save you the headache of dealing with common 1990 Mazda 626 problems in the future.

-Could your 2002 Mazda 626 be ready for a new battery?
+Could your 1990 Mazda 626 be ready for a new battery?
 Batteries generally need to be replaced every three to five years.
-There’s a chance you’ll need a replacement sooner, but it depends on the climate in your area as well as your driving habits.
-Taking short trips or exposing your car to extreme temperatures (like in the dead of winter or heat of summer) could reduce the life expectancy of your Mazda 626 battery.
+Yours may need to be replaced sooner depending on your driving habits and climate.
+Short trips and extreme temperatures can shorten the overall life expectancy of your Mazda 626 battery.
 Sure, you could wait until your battery is completely dead, but it’s a much wiser decision to replace it before you need to.
-Otherwise, you may find yourself (and your trusty 626) stuck in the middle of nowhere.
+If you keep driving on a battery that can't hold a charge, you run the risk of being stranded when your battery finally gives out (and no one can predict where that might be!).
 Your Mazda 626 could quickly go from being a trusty ride to a source of stress in a matter of minutes.

-Ensuring you always have a well-charged battery can help your car’s overall performance, and regularly scheduled oil changes can prevent premature wear on your 2002 Mazda 626 engine.
-Reference the chart toward the top of the page if you're not sure about the optimal oil change intervals for your 2002 626.
+Ensuring you always have a well-charged battery can help your car’s overall performance, and regularly scheduled oil changes can help your 1990 Mazda 626's engine run smoother.
+See Mazda's recommendations for oil change intervals for your 1990 626 in the chart at the top of this page.
 Remember, things like average outside temperature or frequency of trips could increase or decrease this interval for your specific vehicle.
 A Firestone Complete Auto Care technician will be happy to help you determine the best oil change frequency for your car’s needs.
-We'll also help you understand what type of oil to use for your 2002 Mazda 626.
+Not sure what type of oil to use for your 1990 Mazda 626?
+We can help with that, too!

-If you fall behind on routine Mazda 626 maintenance (or worse, don’t do it at all!), you might find yourself with a hot mess on your hands – quite literally.
-A damaged A/C system is never fun, and an overheated engine can cause significant issues (like a total car breakdown!).
-Our technicians have you covered there, too, with the tools and expertise to care for your entire Mazda 626 cooling, heating, and climate control system.
-Need a new Mazda 626 radiator?
-We can take care of that.
+Without routine Mazda 626 maintenance, you (and your engine) could quickly lose your cool when there's a problem on the road–especially if that problem is an overheated engine or broken A/C. Our technicians have you covered there, too, with the tools and expertise to care for your entire Mazda 626 cooling, heating, and climate control system.
+Is your Mazda 626 radiator in need of replacement?
+We got it.
 A/C smelling musty?
-We’re on it.
-Firestone Complete Auto Care is your spot for 2002 Mazda 626 maintenance.
+We’re here to fix that, too.
+Firestone Complete Auto Care is your one-stop shop for 1990 Mazda 626 maintenance and repairs.